 ESF has always followed a traditional school structure of separate primary and secondary schools; the exceptions to this are the all-through schools Renaissance College and Discovery College.
 Leading up to its 50th anniversary in 2017, ESF said it was looking “for opportunities to work across our schools and to develop further partnerships with colleges”.

 While it seems like KJS has been through a short period of upheaval, it can now look forward to a more stable future with a dedicated principal.
 O’Reilly only joined KJS for the start of the 2017-18 academic year, new to Hong Kong from a school in New Zealand.
-He brings with him plenty of expertise in teaching and learning in flexible spaces and innovative learning environments.
-His first year will focus on improving leadership opportunities for students, something the school has been working towards in previous years.
+He brought with him plenty of expertise in teaching and learning in flexible spaces and innovative learning environments.
+His first year focused on improving leadership opportunities for students, something the school had been working towards in previous years.

 O’Reilly tells prospective parents that: